- What is mammography?

 During a mammogram, a patient’s breast is placed on a flat support plate and compressed with a parallel plate called a paddle.
 An x-ray machine produces a small burst of x-rays that pass through the breast to a detector located on the opposite side.
 The detector can be either a photographic film plate, which captures the x-ray image on film, or a solid-state detector, which transmits electronic signals to a computer to form a digital image.
 The images produced are called mammograms.

-On a film mammogram, areas of low density, such as fatty tissue, appear translucent (i.e. similar to the black background)., whereas areas of dense tissue, such as connective and glandular tissue or tumors, appear whiter on a black background.
-In a standard mammogram, both a top and a side view are taken of each breast, although extra views may be taken if the physician is concerned about a particular area of the breast.
+On a film mammogram, low density tissues, such as fat, appear translucent (i.e. darker shades of gray approaching the black background)., whereas areas of dense tissue, such as connective and glandular tissue or tumors, appear whiter on a gray background.
+In a standard mammogram, both a top and a side view are taken of each breast, although extra views may be taken if the physician is concerned about a suspicious area of the breast.

 What will the results look like?

-A radiologist will carefully examine a mammogram to search for areas or types of tissue that look different from normal tissue.
+A radiologist will carefully examine a mammogram to search for high density regions or areas of unusual configuration that look different from normal tissue.
 These areas could represent many different types of abnormalities, including cancerous tumors, non-cancerous masses called benign tumors, fibroadenomas, or complex cysts.
-Radiologists look at the size, shape, and contrast of a mass, as well as the edges or margins, which can indicate the possibility of malignancy (i.e. cancer).
+Radiologists look at the size, shape, and contrast of an abnormal region, as well as the appearance of the edges or margins of such an area, all of which can indicate the possibility of malignancy (i.e. cancer).
 They also look for tiny bits of calcium, called microcalcifications, which show up as very bright specks on a mammogram.
-While usually benign, microcalcifications may occasionally indicate the presence of a specific type of cancer.
-If a mammogram is abnormal, the radiologist may order additional mammogram views, as well as additional magnification or compression, and if suspicious areas are detected, he/she may order a biopsy.
+While usually benign, sites of microcalcifications may occasionally signal the presence of a specific type of cancer.
+If a mammogram shows one or more suspicious regions that are not definitive for cancer, the radiologist may order additional mammogram views, with or without additional magnification or compression, or they may order a biopsy.
+Another alternative may be referral for another type of non-invasive imaging study.

 Why does the breast need to be compressed?